-'Bha righinn na toinisg a tuinne An Grianan Aluinn una chroinn, Far am faiceadh i 'n saoghal uile, 'S far nach faiceadh fuidir a loinn.'

-The maiden-queen of wisdom dwelt In Beauteous Bower of the single tree, Where she could see the whole world, And where no fool could her beauty sec.
+'Bha righinn na toinisg a tuinne An Grianan Aluinn una chroinn, Far am faiceadh i 'n saoghal uilc, 'S far nach faiceadh fuidir a loinn.'
+The maiden-queen of wisdom dwelt In Beauteous Bower of the single tree, Where she could see the whole world, And where no fool could her beauty see.

 'Great grief was on the queen of fairy-land at seeing the want of wisdom in the daughters of men.
-And the fairy queen put her lips to the fairy flax, and every blade and plant, every frond and flower, and every bush and tree throughout the wide world breathed an invitation to the daughters of men to come to the knoll, and that she, the fairy queen, would give them wisdom.
+And the fairy queen put her lips to the fairy flax,

-'Much commotion followed this invitation, the whole womanworld heaving and moving like the hill of the ant, the byke of the wasp, or the hive of the bec.
-The proud scorned, the foolish langhed, but the thoughtful sighed.
+'Much commotion followed this invitation, the whole woman-world heaving and moving like the hill of the ant, the byke of the wasp, or the hive of the bee.
+The proud scorned, the foolish laughed, but the thoughtful sighed.
 Some said that they were wiser than the fairy queen herself, others that they had wisdom enough already.
 But many dames and damsels came to the knoll, some to see, some to be seen, and some to seek wisdom.
 Presently the queen of fairy-land appeared, holding in her hand the 'copan Moire,' cup of Mary, the blue-eyed limpet-shell, containing the 'ais' of wisdom.

-'The lovely little queen was arrayed in all the beauteous irridescent hues of silver, emerald green, and mother-of-pearl.
+'The lovely little queen was arrayed in all the beauteous iridescent hues of silver, emerald green, and mother-of-pearl.